 Two new wind turbines in Feluy (Insulation) generate green energy for Unilin Group

-In the pursuit of our ambition of becoming a carbon neutral company by 2050 (One Home), we are proud to announce the commissioning of two new wind turbines.
+In the pursuit of our ambition of reducing our CO2 emissions by 42% by 2030 (One Home), we are proud to announce the commissioning of two new wind turbines.
 At Unilin Insulation in Feluy, the green power from two new wind turbines will cover more than 70% of the site’s energy demand.